Skip to main content

 β€’ Subtypes must be substitutable for their base types without altering program correctness

-β€’ subclasses must honor parent contracts.
+β€’ subclasses must honor parent contracts and not surprise callers.

 More in Software Engineering